Lindawa40/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 13-listing words then sorting and printing words that appear only once script 14-Display lines containing the pattern “root” from the file script 15-count lines with the pattern 'bin'
+script 13-listing words then sorting and printing words that appear only once script 14-Display lines containing the pattern “root” from the file script 15-count lines with the pattern 'bin' script 16-Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd